Barkotron/reddit_graph/README.md

-# reddit_graph
+## Reddit Bot

-Looks at the interconnectedness of subreddits
+Looks at the interconnectedness of subreddits and produces a simple graph where a subreddit will point to its most related subreddit.